 Water reservoirs for the canal

-The greatest problem for the Burgundy Canal since its construction, has been to maintain an adequate supply of water, necessary to operating the locks which allow the barges to cruise.
+The greatest problem for the Burgundy Canal since its construction has been to maintain an adequate supply of water, necessary to operate the locks which allow the barges to cruise.

 Millions of tons of water are required each year so that the locks can be filled.

-All the reservoirs are filled with the winter snows and rains.
-There are small "canals" supplying water from the reservoirs to the canal, these being controlled by the local keepers.
+All the reservoirs are filled with winter snow and rain.
+There are small "canals/ dykes" supplying water from the reservoirs to the canal, these being controlled by the local keepers.
 The water is sent from the reservoirs to the canal at critical times and in a regulated manner to assist in maintaining the required water levels.

 The canal uses reservoirs, rivers and springs to accumulate and store water.
 Delivery of water depends on the altitude of the canal.
 Near the summit of the canal between Veneray, Pouilly and Crugey, the water is supplied by 5 reservoirs: Grosbois, Cercey, Panthier, Tillot and Chazilly.